Note 28: Amendment to Shareholders Agreement of Taj SATS Air Catering Limited

 - the use of quoted market prices for the equity instruments

-- the fair value of certain unlisted shares are determined based on the income approach or the comparable market approach.
+- the fair value of certain unlisted shares is determined based on the income approach or the comparable market approach.
 For these unquoted investments categorised under Level 3, their respective cost has been considered as an appropriate estimate of fair value because of a wide range of possible fair value measurements and cost represents the best estimate of fair value within that range.

 - the fair value of the remaining financial instruments is determined using the discounted cash flow analysis

-Note 37: Financial Risk Management
+Note 37: Financial risk management

 The Company's Board of Directors has the overall responsibility for the establishment and oversight of the Company's risk management framework.
 The Board of Directors has established a Risk Management Committee, which is responsible for developing and monitoring the Company's risk management policies.
 The Committee reports regularly to the Board of Directors on its activities.